Skip to content

 "No State shall impose an overall length limitation on commercial vehicles operating in truck tractor-semitrailer or truck tractor-semitrailer-trailer combinations."

-— 23CFR §658.13(b)(3)
+Source: 23CFR §658.13(b)(3)

 This is the provision most misunderstood in oversize permitting.
 On the National Network, there is no federal cap on how long your tractor and trailer can be end-to-end.
 A state cannot flatly prohibit a tractor-semitrailer combination from exceeding a given overall length on the Interstate.

-In practice, this means overall length rarely functions as an independent permit trigger — by the time a combination reaches escort-level lengths (90′+), the trailer or overhang has almost always already exceeded a legal limit.
+In practice, this means overall length rarely functions as an independent permit trigger.
+By the time a combination reaches escort-level lengths (90′+), the trailer or overhang has almost always already exceeded a legal limit.
 The load entered the permit system because of a specific dimension, not because of how long the whole rig is bumper-to-bumper.

 States do reference overall length thresholds for operational requirements like escorts, travel time restrictions, and oversize signs.
 Some require permits at certain overall lengths.
-The legal relationship between these per-load requirements and the federal preemption on overall length limitations has not been formally tested — but the practical effect is the same: overall length drives how you move the load, while trailer length and overhang drive whether you need a permit in the first place.
+The legal relationship between these per-load requirements and the federal preemption on overall length limitations has not been formally tested, but the practical effect is the same: overall length drives how you move the load, while trailer length and overhang drive whether you need a permit in the first place.

 States Cannot Restrict Semitrailers Below 48 Feet on the NN